-The portfolio contained its share of losers – including total zeroes such as Lehman Brothers.
-That didn’t matter though, because within Read’s treasure chest there were more than enough winners.
-Even in the cases that ended up like Lehman Brothers, it is likely that he collected a significant sum of dividend cash before they went bust.
+The portfolio contained its share of losers – including total zeroes such as Lehman Brothers – but that didn’t matter: within Read’s treasure chest there were more than enough winners.
+Even in cases like Lehman, he probably collected a ton of dividend cash before the end.
 Not only does that make the losses look better, but that cash funded other positions that carried on compounding.
-If his $8m stock portfolio had an average dividend yield of just 2%, then it would have been throwing off over $13,000 a month in dividend cash.
+If his $8m stock portfolio had an average dividend yield of just 2%, then it would have been throwing off over $13k a month in dividend cash.
 Not bad for a man who worked as a janitor, maintenance man and gas service attendant!

 The Long Game

 Suffice to say, this a long game.
 I mean, a spare $1k in Coca-Cola stock only gets you about $33 in dividend cash this year.
 That’s not even enough for a single share if you wanted to reinvest it.
 No, this approach only starts to pay off big time years down the line.
 The more you save and the earlier you start can obviously speed up the process.

 Granted, this particular case represents a pretty extreme example of frugality.
 A big element of that just comes down to individual life choices.
 Striking a balance between spending and saving is a matter of judgement and personal taste as much as anything.
 I imagine there are relatively few folks who have the proclivity to carry on saving right up to the end like Read did.

 That said, there are doctors and lawyers in Read’s peer group who will have died with only a fraction of his wealth having earned significantly more than he ever could.
 What he lacked in earnings power, he made up for by allocating his savings to some of the highest quality businesses on the planet.
 Overall, it is another brilliant example of compounding in action.